I am a Personal Development Coach, Academic Coach and Performing Arts Coach.

 Executive Functioning Coach (Children, Adolescents and Adults) Connections in Mind, London.

-At Bohunt School I am leading Bohunt Coaching Champions as course director and delivering the school’s Transformational Coaching Programme.
+Whilst at Bohunt School I was leading Bohunt Coaching Champions as course director and delivering the school’s Transformational Coaching Programme.

 As a Vice Principal I was in charge of preparing an international sixth form College for an ISI Inspection.
 My job was to ensure that all lessons were ‘excellent’ and that students has a clear idea of their progress within their A level subjects.
 I used Transformational Coaching techniques to support staff in achieving this goal in only seven months and the ISI rated the academic teaching as ‘excellent’ in their 2017 report.